 Colburn Conservatory of Music follows federal privacy standards.
 The Family Educational Rights and Privacy Act (FERPA) of 1974 (20 U.S.C.
 1232g) and regulations adopted under (34 C.F.R.99) set out requirements designed to protect students' privacy in their records maintained by the school.
-The statute and regulations govern access to student records maintained by the school.
+The statute and regulations govern access to student records maintained by the school, and the release of such records.
 These rights include: